... the fun part of Medical Device Process Validation!

 Table 2 Worst-Case Parameter Settings

-Now you know what parameters you must set and run the Operational Qualification studies.
+Now you know what parameters you must set to run the Operational Qualification studies.

 To answer the question of how many samples you must produce, read our blog posts about "Process Validation Sample Size" and “Statistical Tolerance Interval”.